Cluster Restore Wizard

 You can choose only one cluster for each restore job.

-3. In the Select Resources step, you will choose which resources to restore.
+In the Select Resources step, you can choose which resources to restore using the following options.
+You can also set several advanced options related to restore performance.

 Select namespaces to restore